Wrench56/pester/readme.md

-# Pester - a python unit testing library
+# Pyster - a python unit testing library

-Pester is an easy to use python unit tester.
+pyster is an easy to use python unit tester.
 The main idea behind it is to provide a user friendly unit testing library for python.
 The library offers three different kind of testing types however each of the types can output the same message, statistic.
 The only difference is the way of implementation.